hassansartaj/uast-toolset/README.md

 # UAS Testing Toolset
 A toolset to support automated system-level testing of unmanned aerial systems (UAS).
 The toolset utilizes model-based testing (MBT) and artificial intelligence (AI) techniques to automatically generate, execute, and evaluate various test scenarios.
-Therefore, the toolset consists of two main modules (i) *ModelHandler* responsible for handling MBT side of the approach, and (ii) *AITester* contains the implementation of AI technique for testing UAS.
+Therefore, the toolset consists of two main modules (i) *ModelHandler* responsible for handling the MBT side of the approach, and (ii) *AITester* contains the implementation of AI technique for testing UAS.

 # Related Publications